akbennett/lava-docker/README.md

 # lava-docker
-Deploying LAVA in a docker image and getting things ready to execute LAVA jobs.
+This project is a simple project to deploy LAVA into a docker image and pre-configure it to run some initial tests on some demonstration devices.
+At this time, running LAVA in Docker is not formally supported by Linaro or the LAVA team, but we exploring the possibility that containers enable.

+Using Docker, a new user can have their first LAVA install up and running in a matter of seconds.

-Run the container
+To run the container
 ```
   sudo docker run -t -i -p 8000:80 -h de2384825135 --privileged=true -v /boot:/boot -v /lib/modules:/lib/modules akbennett/lava
   # NOTE, new command line options for the docker run in order to work with the pipeline devices